conde-nast-international/cnid-tech-tests/infra-task/README.md

 - Ideally, it should involve an element of web development platform
 - It should demonstrate how you approach any particular problem
 - It should be something that you are able to discuss with us
-- It should cover as many of the points that we are looking for in option 1
+- It should cover most of the points that we are looking for in option 1

 ## Submission